-Correspondence to: J-P Roovers j_proovers@ hotmail.com
+Correspondence to: I-P Roovers j_proovers@ hotmail.com

-Members of the study group and selected questions from the questionnaire appear on bmj.com endometriosis and symptomatic prolapse of the uterus as indications for hysterectomy.
+Members of the study group and selected questions from the questionnaire appear on bmj.com

 Our prospective observational study took place in 13 teaching and non-teaching hospitals in the Netherlands over six months.
 Written informed consent was obtained from all patients.